Remember the Milk CLI

 Listing Tasks

-The task properties that are displayed include its priority, name, an indicator of any associated notes (the number of * symbols
+The task properties that are displayed include its priority, name, an indicator of any associated notes (the number of *

-indicates the number of notes that are associated with the task), any tags (displayed with the # symbol), the task's due date if its incomplete or the completed date for completed tasks.
-To toggle the display of completed tasks, note
+symbols indicates the number of notes that are associated with the task), any tags (displayed with the #

-To display all tasks divided into their lists and then sorted by priority use:
+To display all tasks divided into their lists and then sorted by priority, use:

-rtm ls which will display:
+which will display:

 Errands: